node-class-may-2023/ComIT_Node/html.md

 ### Inputs
 * The **input** element is used to create interactive controls for web-based forms in order to accept data from the user
-* How an it works varies considerably depending on the value of its `type attribute`
+* How it works varies considerably depending on the value of its `type attribute`
 * If this attributes is not specified, the `default` type adopted is `text`
 * The available types are as follows: button, checkbox, color, date, datetime-local, email, file, hidden, image, month, number, password, range, reset, search, submit, tel, text, time, url, week
 * [MDN input doc](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input)